timbogdanov/Sprint-Challenge--User-Interface/README.md

     - Git is valuable to a team of developers because it bring the ability to version you implementations in an organized way.
 If you ever need to go back and revert to an old copy on your code, with git you're able to do that.

-    - Git also allows team work together and submit their changes into one repository.
+    - Git also allows teams work together and submit their changes into one repository.

+    - Git is efficient and convenient.

 5. Define mobile-first design in your own words.